SoundScapeRenderer/ssr/doc/manual/general.rst

 densely spaced.
 For VBAP circular setups are highly recommended.
 APA does require circular setups.
 The binaural renderer can handle only one listener at a time.

+..
+[Geier2008a] Matthias Geier, Jens Ahrens, and Sascha Spors.
+The SoundScape
+    Renderer: A unified spatial audio reproduction framework for arbitrary rendering methods.
+In 124th AES Convention, Amsterdam, The Netherlands, May 2008 Audio Engineering Society (AES).

+..
+[Geier2012] Matthias Geier and Sascha Spors.
+Spatial audio reproduction
+    with the SoundScape Renderer.
+In 27th Tonmeistertagung – VDT International Convention, 2012.

 .. _quick_start: